DFFlanders/cloud-app-labs/cloud-application-engineer.md

 # What is a "Cloud Application Engineer" aka "AppEng?

-A _Cloud Application Engineer_ sits somewhere between an ApDev and DevOpps.
-Specifically an AppEng specialises in the architectural engineering of applications for use accross multiple open cloud platforms.
+A _Cloud Application Engineer_ is a roll we've started to see emerge in the "cloud sector" (aka "using software which sits in a datacenter vs on your own computer").
+An Application Engineer, differs from that of a 'Application Specifically an AppEng specialises in the architectural engineering of applications for use accross multiple open cloud platforms.
 The raison d'etre of an "AppEng" is to assure that a company producing 'cloud apps' are not locked into any one cloud operating system (cost savings, yo!).
 A Cloud Application Engineer will know the architectural cloud application patterns which enable a cloud app to grow its user base as it grows and expands via load, geography, size and shape.
 Above all else, they are efficient (and a bit lazy ;)

 ![being a lazy AppEng is a good thing for your users](https://imgs.xkcd.com/comics/automation.png)

 ## An anti-pattern job description:
-Perhaps the best way to define a new job role is to define its anti-pattern in comparison to other similar job descriptions.
-While 'Cloud Application Engineers' will share skills with all of the following engineers in the stack, they differ via the following key skillsets:
+I find anti-patterns can be helpful in comparison to other jobs of similar type.
+While 'Cloud Application Engineers' will share skills with all of the following "developers" in the stack, they differ via the following key skillsets:
- - How is an AppEng unlike an NetEng...
+ - How is an AppEng unlike an NetEng ≠ An Enng Eng (while continually conversive with the NetEng for guidance) does not know the details of the network stack (IPV layers), other than in regards to
- - How is an AppEng unlike a SysAdmin...
+ - How is an AppEng unlike a SysAdmin ≠ An AppEng (while understanding the basics of server configuration and performance, and always eager to learn more from an experienced SysAdmin), cannot assure the uptime of servers ("number of nines") nor their lifecycle maitenance and fault tollerant mechanical performance over time.
- - How is an AppEng unlike a DevOpps...
+ - How is an AppEng unlike a DevOpps ≠ AppEng do not care about dozens or hundreds of applications, they care about a few applications (less than 5 cloud apps at any given time).
- - How is an AppEng unlike an AppDev...
+ - How is an AppEng unlike an AppDev ≠ AppEng do not invent software, they are not involved in the business of "start-ups" where an idea is invented and then brought to life as a product and business.
- - How is an AppEng unlike a UXer...
+ - How is an AppEng unlike a UXer ≠ AppEng do not have the usability testing methods or behaviour unit testing toolboxes which a UXer will employ in their day to day.

+Above all, the primary feedback loop which an AppEng achieves is to get the advice of these other experts on their teams.

 DISCLAIMER: Please note, the above is not intended to pigeon-hole developers into any single role, rather it is expected that many devleopers will occupy these roles and skillsets at different times in their carreer (it's an AND not an OR).
 Some developers might even be a kind of 'unicorn' capable of acting like a 'full stack developer' in several of these skill areas.
 Warning: 'unicorn full stack developers' do not usually play nice with teams, and a team is what you need if you want to build a cloud app.